cosmic-sysadmin/GNSSRSC-2023/da_subgroup/da_subgroup_note_day2.rst

 6.  ecflow_start.sh -p $ECF_PORT

 7.  ecflow_ui &
-    |it takes 30 - 60 seconds to pop up an UI, user interface window.
-If yours does not.
-Let one of us know.
+    |it takes 30 - 60 seconds to pop up an UI, the user interface window.
+If yours does not, Let one of us know.
-    |once see the UI window, click on the serve icon from the menu on the top, click on the manege server and edit, check if the ip address is correct.
+    |Once see the UI window, click on the serve icon from the menu on the top, click on the manege server and edit, check if the ip address is correct.
 Then close.

-8.   let's do an experiment!
+8. Let's do an experiment!
      | create_experiment.py ${JEDI_SRC}/ewok/experiments/gfs-3dvar-c96-ctrl.yaml

 9.   vi ${JEDI_SRC}/ewok/experiments/gfs-3dvar-c96-ctrl.yaml
      will be explained the details tomorrow

-10.   how to check/monitor your experiment?
+10. Check/monitor your experiment?

+     |  ecflow_ui
+     | /home/ec2-user/work/JEDI_ROOT/